i-am-ivan/I-am-Ivan/README.md

 DevSecOps engineer with 8+ years production experience securing and scaling microservices in Go, Java Spring, and Python on Azure/AWS.
 Currently Platform Engineer at Jovicorp.
 Proven at shifting security left, reducing vulnerabilities 85 %, building custom FIM tools, and hardening OAuth flows for millions of tokens/day.
 Open to remote/hybrid roles.

-Currently Platform Engineer at Jovicorp — owning security for the internal PaaS that powers 40+ services.

 ### What I actually deliver
 - OAuth2 + OIDC systems handling **2 M+ tokens/day** (PKCE, rotation, zero-trust)
 - Reduced production vulnerabilities **85 %** by embedding Trivy + custom SAST/DAST in CI/CD